mowangphy88/TFDMNet/README.md

 (1) We update the CNN code to the mixture model (TFDMNet)

 (2) We add TFDMNet codes work with ImageNet database

+Update log 2024-02-05:

+(1) We update the related arxiv paper of TFDMNet